CN3ves/5-/docs/index.md

   * *<span style="color:grey">Fixed or negotiated: Simply assign a suitable level to descriptors</span>*
   * *<span style="color:grey">Randomised Creation: roll 2d6 for each descriptor and keep the worse value</span>*
   * *<span style="color:grey">Buy Points: Assign a number of points to spend on each character, with the progression cost being the same as the cummulative levels being bought.</span>*

-These look good.
-I recently saw the Role for Shoes system mention and was going to suggest a basic character that had the "do anything" skill and have it evolve from there.
-Maybe we can have the base Physical skill, Mind skill and Social skill and so one, to group actions and then level up from there for a truly "level 0" peasant PC.
-Those skills could hint these groups :)

 ## 3) Characteristic Resolution Methods
 ### 3.1) Success Range